Seven Savvy Storage Solutions for your New Home

 5. Family Bathroom

 If you have, or are planning to have more than one child, you’ll need to plan the storage in the family bathroom carefully to keep mess and conflict to a minimum.
 Think about what sort of vanity will best suit your needs.
 A freestanding one may appear to offer more storage than a floating one, however in reality it might not be as functional so ensure you check out your options in person to be sure.
 Choose mirrored cabinets instead of just a standard mirror for extra face-level storage.
 This is a great place to hide away mess that can clutter up your sink such as toothbrushes.

 Properly fitting out your walk-in-robe is a necessity!
 Include a shelf at the top where you can keep large baggage as well as decorative boxes or baskets to conceal seasonal items such as hats.
 Ensure you have hanging space for both long and short items and drawers can be handy for folded items too.
 And don’t forget about yours shoes!
 If you have more than a few pairs they can easily become messy so think about adding in a slimline shoe cupboard or hanging rack behind the door.

 And since you’re already building a double storey home, why not utilise the area under your stairs?
 This is a great space to fit out with hooks for you to hang coats and bags, and if you add some shelving you can carefully pack away sporadically used seasonal items such as outdoor cushions or the Christmas decorations.
 And if your children are small, it’s also a great storage space for your pram!

 Ready to take the next step and begin building your brand new double storey home?

-Start here, with New Level Homes you can choose from 60+ double storey homes which are affordably priced under $300k.
+Start here, with New Level Homes you can choose from 60+ two storey homes which are affordably priced under $300k.
 Each home is a New Level of Style and if our designs aren’t quite what you’re looking for, let us know and we will have our design team work with you.

 02 Feb 2021